ankitsrivastava637/zonmart_v1/README.md

-Certainly!
-Here's a reproduced README for your project:

 # Zonmart

-Zonmart is a project that runs locally and utilizes FastAPI and SQL for its operation.
+Zonmart is a Ecommerce backend project that runs locally and utilizes FastAPI and SQL for its operation.

 ## Features